 I’ve always loved the science of re-creating recipes at home that look like they should be only made in a large food factory with lots of complicated steps, machinery and secret recipes.

-What always intrigues me, is that most of these products started in somebody’s kitchen with very simple equipment back in the days when no machinery even existed.
+What always intrigues me is that most of these products started in somebody’s kitchen with very simple equipment back in the days when no machinery even existed.

 The history of ice cream making is fascinating.
 We take it for granted, but how do you even make ice cream when you don’t have a freezer?

 But that’s exactly what happened – the first ice cream was made before the invention of the freezer, when the ice cream was kept frozen by ice that was bought once a year (in the winter) and stored in your ice house.
-I say, ‘your’ loosely, because unless you are the descendant of a rich family, you wouldn’t even have had an ice house or tasted ice cream in your life!

 I wanted to start my journey into ice cream making with something very traditional, so I’ve chosen a classic vanilla ice cream.
 I thought, I better make a traditional recipe, before I start tinkering with the ingredients.